Whale Trail - Picton to Kaikōura Cycleway

-The Marlborough Kaikōura Trail Trust has nine trustees; Dr John Forrest, (wine industry figure and Chair of the trail's associated working group); Margaret Cooney (commercial strategy management expert), Sank Macfarlane (owner of The Store in Kēkerengū); Ian McNabb (outgoing CEO of Port Marlborough); Cynthia Stoks (environmental designer), Luke Van Velthooven (property manager and Rowing NZ board member); and Kauahi Ngapora, (general manager of Whale Watch Kaikōura).
+The Marlborough Kaikōura Trail Trust has nine trustees; Dr John Forrest, (wine industry figure and Chair of the trail's associated working group); Margaret Cooney (commercial strategy management expert), Sank Macfarlane (owner of The Store in Kēkerengū); Ian McNabb (former Port Marlborough chief executive); Cynthia Stoks (environmental designer), Luke Van Velthooven (property manager and Rowing NZ board member); and Kauahi Ngapora, (general manager of Whale Watch Kaikōura).

 Former Rātā Foundation chief executive Louise Edwards and Sport Tasman chief executive Nigel Muir serve as independent trustees.